LazyShpee/discord-egobot/README.md

 ### Prerequisites

-You will need to get [luvit](http://luvit.io/) and lit in order to run Egobot, recommended platform: Linux
+You will need to get [luvit](http://luvit.io/), lit and [sqlite3](https://sqlite.org/download.html) as a dynamic library in order to run Egobot, recommended platform: Linux

 ### Installing